33 The Miller Experiment

 Menu back

-In 1953, the biologist and chemist Stanley L. Miller constructed a test apparatus with which he wanted to simulate the development of amino acids under primordial soup conditions.
-He was successful in synthesizing various simple amino acids by means of spark discharge in a gas mixture over a number of days.
-However, his experiment has become insignificant in present molecular biology for a number of reasons: The water in Miller’s primordial soup prevents the formation of chain molecules.
+In 1953, biologist and chemist Stanley L. Miller constructed a test apparatus to simulate the development of amino acids under primordial soup conditions.
+He was successful in synthesizing various simple amino acids by means of a spark discharge in a gas mixture over a number of days.
+However, his experiment has become insignificant in present molecular biology for a number of reasons.
+The water in Miller’s primordial soup prevented the formation of chain molecules.
 Toxic substances also developed in his primordial soup.
-The experiment was accomplished under the exclusion of oxygen and does otherwise not coincide with today’s knowledge regarding the primordial atmosphere of the earth.
+The experiment was accomplished under the exclusion of oxygen and otherwise does not coincide with today’s knowledge regarding the primordial atmosphere of the Earth.

-For some time, Stanley L. Miller’s experiment was celebrated as a resounding success for the evolution theory.
+For some time, Stanley L. Miller’s experiment was celebrated as a resounding success for evolutional theory.
 Even today, many school books still contend that life began with lightning acting on a particular primordial atmosphere.
-At that time, the first basic building blocks of life, the amino acids, evolved supposedly.
-The Miller Experiment allegedly provides proof that such a scenario in natural science (1) is reproducible.
+At that time, the first basic building blocks of life, the amino acids, supposedly evolved.
+The Miller experiment allegedly provides proof that such a scenario in natural science (1) is reproducible.

 Miller-Urey Experiment